To have

 They are students.

-Lei is the formal version of "you", used when showing respect to someone like your boss, teacher, or an elder.
-It takes the same form of the verb as he/she.
+Lei is the formal version of you, used when showing respect to someone such as your boss, teacher, or an elder.
+It takes the same form of the verb as he/she, so it is conjugated as è.

 È stanco, signor Rossi?